georgeepta/artemis-ansible/README.md

 # Setup and Run Ansible-based Auto-Configuration and Auto-Mitigation Mechanisms in ARTEMIS

+## Information

+This repository contains prototype software to enable auto-configuration and auto-mitigation in ARTEMIS using Ansible.
+Note that while this has been tested in an emulatiomn environment (GNS3) and works in the current form, we are in the process of integrating it as a set of auto-configuration and auto-mitigation microservices in the ARTEMIS container-based architecture.

+(TBD: Placeholder for figure)

 ## Setup and Install

-1. Firts, install ARTEMIS on your host machine following exactly the steps described in [ARTEMIS wiki](https://github.com/FORTH-ICS-INSPIRE/artemis/wiki#artemis-installation-and-setup).
+1. First, install ARTEMIS on your host machine following exactly the steps described in [ARTEMIS wiki](https://github.com/FORTH-ICS-INSPIRE/artemis/wiki#artemis-installation-and-setup).

 2. Clone the current repository within `artemis/backend` directory.